castagna/JenaSesame/README.txt

 ==== JenaSesame

-This package aims to provide a stable, long-term bridge bwteen the two systems.
+This package aims to provide a stable, long-term bridge between the two systems.

 == Documentation